AAFC-BICoE/snakemake-partial-genome-pipeline/README.md

 ## Publications & Additional Resources
 1)	Brunke, A J., Hansen, A. K., Salnitska, M., Kypke, J. L., Escalona, H., Chapados, J.T., Eyres, J., Richter, R., Smetana, A., Ślipiński, A., Zwick, A., Hájek, J., Leschen, R., Solodovnikov, A. and Dettman, J.R.
 The limits of Quediini at last (Coleoptera: Staphylinidae: Staphylininae): a rove beetle mega-radiation resolved by comprehensive sampling and anchored phylogenomics.
 Systematic Entomology.
 Accepted.
 1–36.
-2) Dr. Adam Brunke provides some further [custom phylogeny instructions](https://github.com/brunkea/Quediini-phylo)
 ## Known Issues
 * Fastq files that start with numbers fail with Phyluce
-* rnaSPAdes 3.13.1 sometimes with randomly fails to generate a transcripts.fasta on a sample after completing K127.
+* rnaSPAdes 3.13.1 sometimes randomly fails to generate a transcripts.fasta on a sample after completing K127.
 A workaround is to choose one of the K*** assemblies, and copy and rename it to transcripts.fasta in the higher level directory.
-Snakemake requires a transcripts.fasta for each rnaspades assembly to progress to Phyluce.
+Snakemake requires a transcripts.fasta for each rnaSPAdes assembly to progress to Phyluce.

-* AAFC Specific
+* AAFC-Specific:
- Due to an incorrect and challenging to fix server wide implementation of OpenMPI, qsub commands should be run with "qsub -pe smp 1" which prevents abyss from starting in parallel mode and crashing.
+ Due to an incorrect and challenging-to-fix server-wide implementation of OpenMPI, qsub commands should be run with "qsub -pe smp 1", which prevents abyss from starting in parallel mode and crashing.
-However Spades and rnaSPAdes appear to still use multiple cores as assigned via snakemake jobs
+However, SPAdes and rnaSPAdes appear to still use multiple cores as assigned via snakemake jobs.

 ## Citations